-Tony Awards 2018: Andrew Garfield, Springsteen and more
+Tony Awards 2018: See the complete list of winners

 LaChanze, Summer: "The Donna Summer Musical"

-Katrina Lenk, "The Band's Visit"
+Katrina Lenk, "The Band's Visit" *WINNER

 Taylor Louderman, "Mean Girls"